 Supporting dog show judges

-We raise awareness of brachycephalic health to dog show judges through training days and our online resource, Breed Watch.
-Breed Watch helps judges reward healthy dogs by alerting them to, and monitoring, features that may suggest, or lead to, health concerns.
+- We raise awareness of brachycephalic health to dog show judges through training days and our online resource, Breed Watch.
+Breed Watch helps judges award healthy dogs by alerting them to, and monitoring, features that may suggest, or lead to, health concerns.
 We also have vet checks at championship dog shows for all breeds identified as having health problems related to exaggerated features.

-Our Breed Watch Illustrated Guide is a booklet designed to help dog show judges. it highlights and explains how exaggerated physical features (such as excessive wrinkles or narrow nostrils) can affect a dog and lead to welfare concerns.
+- Our Breed Watch Illustrated Guide is a booklet designed to help dog show judges. it highlights and explains how exaggerated physical features (such as excessive wrinkles or narrow nostrils) can affect a dog and lead to welfare concerns.

-The Kennel Club led a brachycephalic breeds working group made up of representatives from breed clubs, academic bodies, veterinary associations and animal welfare organisations.
+The Kennel Club lead a brachycephalic breeds working group made up of representatives from breed clubs, academic bodies, veterinary associations and animal welfare organisations.
 The group recently outlined an approach on how to improve brachycephalic dog health and also issued an open letter urging UK companies to stop using brachycephalic dog breeds in advertising and marketing campaigns.

 Want to know more about brachycephalic health and what's being done?